PhilipDaniels/rsforcs/site/content/linq/_index.md

 There is much more on this in the page on `for` loops, and I also explain what the `for &x in collection` syntax means.

+(1) In programming languages, some constructs are known as *syntactic sugar* : they are concise, convenient ways of expressing lower-level, usually more verbose code flows - but still in the same language.
+When the compiler meets them it turns them into the lower-level construct before compiling them.
+In the C# world, `using` de-sugars into a `try..finally` block, `await/async` desugars into a state machine as do `yield` blocks, closures are turned into classes which capture their variables, `lock` becomes a mutex: there are [many more examples](http://mattwarren.org/2017/05/25/Lowering-in-the-C-Compiler/).
+This process is also known as `lowering`, for obvious reasons.
+Compiler writers love lowerings because it allows them to add higher-level constructs to a language without changing the underlying semantics or having to write huge new algorithms in the compiler.
+Programmers love them because they allow them to express code in a higher-level, less error prone way - the compiler doesn't make typos or syntax mistakes when it does a lowering, like a human might.

 ## About the samples